 Fortunately, we don’t need to wait years for the fulfillment of MeLaCHaH.
 Each of our days—and as the Fourth Commandment reveals, our weeks—holds both types of work.
 However, we do best knowing that the way the world really works, we should tackle the mundane and difficult with zest, for without it we will never achieve MeLaCHaH.
 We should rejoice in Avodah rather than resenting it.

 One way to turn the ‘daily grind’ into the ‘daily greatness’ is to get a true appreciation of the nobility, dignity and opportunity of work, along with tips for achievement.
-One of the very best roadmaps for this purpose is our audio CD Boost Your Income: The Three Spiritual Steps to Success.
-(Check out this week’s special sale price.)
+Two of the very best roadmaps for this purpose are our audio teaching Boost Your Income: The Three Spiritual Steps to Success and our 2-audio CD set Prosperity Power: Connect for Succe$$.
+(Check out this week’s special sale prices.)
 As my friend, the late Zig Ziglar explained, you need to hear wisdom repeatedly just as you need to bathe repeatedly.
-Listen to this life-changing program again and again and share it with someone you wish to bless.
+Listen to these life-changing programs again and again and share them with someone you wish to bless.
 Turn the struggle to make a living into a thrilling, satisfying and successful quest.